 Chesapeake Bay Watershed, MD and others

 National Parks are always great for summer travel, and these are among the best national parks in the U.S.A.!
 You and your family can find incredible opportunities to explore the outdoors while recreating responsibly on our protected lands.
-Plan to visit a few of these beautiful National Parks in the U.S. this summer and have the best national parks vacation imaginable!
+Plan a National Parks summer travel vacation for unimaginable fun!
 I even love the idea of gaining new experiences and new perspectives in new places.
 If you plan to visit several in the span of one year, I strongly suggest an all National Parks pass, known as the America the Beautiful pass.
-Summer travel in the National Parks will give your family a lifetime of memories.
+National Parks summer travel will give your family a lifetime of memories.